 To avoid damaging your potential Ohio auto accident claim, you need to know what not to say and what not to do when an accident occurs.
 In many cases, knowing what not to do is more helpful than knowing what to do.
-At the Chester Law Group, we can help you when it comes to knowing what to do after an accident.
+At the Ohio Car Accident Lawyers, we can help you when it comes to knowing what to do after an accident.
 Yet, if you don’t know what not to do – and what not to say – you might damage your claim before we have a chance to give this advice.

 What Not To Say After an Ohio Auto Accident

 Ohio is known for being populated by friendly and charming people who will go out of their way to help you out when you are in need.
 Thus, it is not surprising that many Ohioans make the mistake of being too friendly and forgiving after an auto accident, to the point that they may even damage their potential auto accident claim.
 While you may wish to eliminate as much of the stress of your circumstances as possible, to make sure that the other driver is unharmed, and to be kind and considerate of their feelings, it is important to ensure that the following words never leave your mouth in the aftermath of an Ohio auto accident.

 I’m Sorry – An apology, no matter how right it seems in the moment, is one of the most common mistakes that people make after an auto accident in Ohio.
 Even if you know that the accident wasn’t your fault, you might be inclined to apologize, out of a sort of habit or sense of etiquette for when things go wrong.
 You might only be empathizing with another driver’s injuries, property damage, or fear; but your words can be taken to imply fault.